-- (1) The Central Government shall, in consultation with the Authority and the sectoral regulator concerned, notify such categories of personal data as "sensitive personal data", having regard to- - (a) such category of personal data; - the expectation of confidentiality attached to such category of personal data; (b) - (c) whether a significantly discernible class of data principals may suffer significant harm from the processing of such category of personal data; and - (d) the adequacy of protection afforded by ordinary provisions applicable to personal data. - (2) The Authority may specify, by regulations, the additional safeguards or restrictions 5 for the purposes of repeated, continuous or systematic collection of sensitive personal data for profiling of such personal data.
+- (1) The Central Government shall, in consultation with the Authority and the sectoral regulator concerned, notify such categories of personal data as "sensitive personal data", having regard to- - the risk of significant harm that may be caused to the data principal by the processing of such category of personal data; - (b) the expectation of confidentiality attached to such category of personal data; - (c) whether a significantly discernible class of data principals may suffer significant harm from the processing of such category of personal data; and - (d) the adequacy of protection afforded by ordinary provisions applicable to personal data. - (2) The Authority may specify, by regulations, the additional safeguards or restrictions 5 for the purposes of repeated, continuous or systematic collection of sensitive personal data for profiling of such personal data.